fsklenar/k8s-salaserver/README.md

 Visit https://github.com/prometheus-operator/kube-prometheus for instructions on how to create & configure Alertmanager and Prometheus instances using the Operator.

 ### Installation
-- Note: create and install new prometheus-kps into new namespace (otherwise --default-- namespace will be used)
+- Note: create and install new prometheus-kps into new namespace (otherwise `default` namespace will be used)

 ```
 kubectl create namespace prometheus-kps